Tobbe/reflux-recipes-tutorial/refluxjs-recipes-tutorial.md

 });
 ```

-The action is called when submitting the form, so it's add it to the
+The action is to be called when submitting the form, so let's add it to the
 `RecipeForm` component.
 The important parts in the code below is the function
 we call in `onSubmit` for the form, and how we call the `addRecipe` action with
 the name of the recipe as the parameter inside that `onSubmit`-function.